Did you get a place in London Marathon?

 October 10, 2016

-I had to go out and run some errands today, but as my hybrid is currently stuck behind a couple of old sofas in my garage, I had the choice of driving or walking.
-The devil on my shoulder said that it was cold and I’d enjoy singing along to music in my car, but the angel won, so I put on a jacket, filled up my rucksack and headed out on foot.
+I had to go out and run some errands today.
+As my hybrid is currently stuck behind a couple of old sofas in my garage, I had the choice of driving or walking.
+The devil on my shoulder said that it was cold and I’d enjoy singing along to music in my car.
+The angel won, so I put on a jacket, filled up my rucksack and headed out on foot.

 I was really glad that I chose to walk.
 I’m not getting as much exercise as I usually do, and my baby pokes me less in the ribs/back when I’m moving, so walking is less painful than driving.
 It was also surprisingly warm and sunny.
 However, there were lots of signs that autumn is here

 When I got back from my errands, the post had arrived:

 Yet another London Marathon rejection.
 Bizarrely, there was no London Marathon news for Stuart, so we’ll have to wait until tomorrow to find out whether he has got in.
 If he does have a place, then I really should go and support him, but I had my heart set on running Southampton marathon, and one of us has to look after the baby!
 (It may be that Stu doesn’t receive a magazine.
 Apparently only half of the rejected applicants will receive a magazine and the rest will get an ezine).

 I’ve been keeping my eye on social media this afternoon and can see that my friends Jo, Tom and Matt have got places (and my speedy friends have Good For Age or Championship places), but most people seem to have rejection letters.
 I’ll get a second chance in my running club’s ballot, but won’t be too upset if I miss out this year.